Get

 • $115–$360 per month

-Even after you have your pup and all the initial supplies they need, there are some monthly expenses that are going to keep coming up.
-You’ll need to factor these things into your new budget, and the best way to do that is to take a look at each category and how much it’s going to cost you.
+Even after you adopt your pup and buy all the initial supplies they need, you’ll have monthly expenses.
+You’ll need to factor these costs into your new budget, and the best way to do that is to look at each category and how much it will cost you.

 Health Care